Productivity8 min read· April 22, 2026

 Python

-Create a file called claude_hello.py:
+Create claude_hello.py:

 import anthropic